Initiatives for Society

 Support and cooperation for community festivals, community disaster prevention activities, and public health activities

-SDGs Event "MyStays Charity Market"
+SDGs Event "Iconia Charity Market"